Service Objects Are Not an Architecture

 “Service objects scale better with teams.”

 They scale until shared understanding breaks down.
 At that point, unconstrained services become coordination bottlenecks and sources of hidden coupling.
 Teams step on each other without realizing it.
 Architecture exists to survive organizational stress, not ideal conditions.
+This applies to deployment infrastructure just as much as application code.

 What Actually Works